-Another tip for composing a landscape effectively is to use elements within the scene to frame the subject.
-Consider the landscape paintings of artist Maxfield Parrish – he often framed a mountain view by using the overhanging branches of trees and the rocky forest floors below.
-This same effect can be used for remarkable landscape photography too.
+Another way to compose a landscape is to use elements within the scene to frame the subject.
+Consider the landscape paintings of artists such as Maxfield Parrish, who used boulders and tree branches to frame scenic views.
+This same effect can be used in landscape photography, too.